AbsaOSS/living-doc-generator/DEVELOPER.md

 ---
 ## Releasing

-This project uses GitHub Actions for deployment draft creation.
+This project utilizes GitHub Actions for creating deployment drafts.
 The deployment process is semi-automated by a workflow defined in `.github/workflows/release_draft.yml`.

 - **Trigger the workflow**: The `release_draft.yml` workflow is triggered on workflow_dispatch.
 - **Create a new draft release**: The workflow creates a new draft release in the repository.
-- **Finalize the release draft**: Edit the draft release to add a title, description, and any other necessary details related to GitHub Action.
+- **Finalize the release draft**: Edit the draft release to add a title, description, and any other necessary details related to GitHub Actions.
-- **Publish the release**: Once the draft is ready, publish the release to make it available to the public.
+- **Publish the release**: Once the draft is ready, publish the release to make it publicly available.